 In today's article we are not going to talk about lesions in depth if not in all their anatomical components and why it seems that there is a predisposition to that sooner or later this injury occurs in runners or triathletes.

-The first thing we must understand is that the foot has been evolving over thousands of years for the purpose of standing and locomotion, generating what is known as Aquileo Calcáneo Plantar System.
+The first thing we must understand is that the foot has evolved over thousands of years for the purpose of standing and locomotion, generating what is known as Aquileo Calcáneo Plantar System.
 This system is made up of different bones, muscles, tendons and other anatomical parts where three main pillars stand out:

 - El Achilles tendon, responsible for transmitting the power to the muscles of the triceps surae (twins and soleus).